 Independence Day in Uganda is celebrated on 9th of October, every year.
-This event holds an important position in the history of Uganda, as it marks the country’s freedom their former colonial master.
+This event holds an important position in the history of Uganda, as it marks the country’s freedom their former colonial master – the Great Britain.

 Britain a nation renowned in arms and ultimate power, had extended its dominion over Uganda.
 However, its grip on this colony came crumbling after World War II that only weakened the British economically but also empowered most African elites to vigorously demand self-rule and the rest is history!